Last updated on July 6th, 2022 at 10:34 am

 It was a vegetable feast.
 The table was set with a green cloth and linen napkins, and in the center, there was a large platter filled with colorful sliced vegetables including red, orange and yellow peppers, radishes, sugar snap peas, and crunchy slices of raw jicama.

-There were bowls of sundried tomato tahini, pico de gallo, gaucamole.
+There were bowls of sundried tomato tahini, pico de gallo, and guacamole.
 There was a large bowl of fruit salad with walnuts and raisins.